Language

 A person is 'living with' or 'has a diagnosis of' a mental illness

-Terminology that suggests a lack of quality of life for people with mental ill-health
+Terminology that suggests a lack of quality of life for people with mental health concerns

 Referring to someone with a mental illness as a 'victim', 'suffering from' or 'afflicted with' a mental illness